- Why choose TotalMSK?

 - Acute soft tissue inflammation (muscles, tendons, ligaments, organs and other underlying structures).
 Acute soft tissue inflammation is typically treated using R.I.C.E (Rest, Ice, Compression and Elevation) as a means of reducing inflammation and which is usually applied at the time of the initial injury.

-Are there any side effects from the techniques used by practitioners at TotalMSK?
+Are there any side effects from Chiropractic or soft tissue treatment?

 One may experience some mild side effects after any Musculoskeletal (MSK) therapy treatment, such as McTimoney Chiropractic, Remedial Massage, Sports Massage, Dry Needling (DN) or Gua Sha/IASTM, which is perfectly normal.
 Not everybody is affected, but for those people that are the side effects can occur in the within the first 12 - 48 hrs post-treatment and typically last between 48 - 72 hrs.
 These side effects tend to be the result of creating change within the body, which affects soft tissues, altering biomechanics/movement patterns and stimulating the bodies natural healing processes.
 One may or may not experience one or more of the following:-